crafter312/texneutsim/README.md

-This README is for the examplesim Geant4 simulation.
-This code is inspired by tutorials from the Physics Matters Youtube channel.
-This code follows the tutorial video 1-13.
+This README is for the texneutsim Geant4 simulation.

 To use this code, after downloading:
 $ cd build